When it comes to the Ceramic Space

-Ceramic space heaters are suitable in situations where you need something easy to move around, is easily portable, and when you require instant heat with more control over where the heat is pointing.
+Ceramic space heaters are suitable in situations where you need something easy to move around, are easily portable, and require instant heat with more control over where the heat is pointing.

 These units are much better for direct heating than oil-filled heaters.